omise/omise-android/README.md

 ## Protecting screenshot and screen recording

-**Omise Android SDK** comes with built-in protection against screenshot and screen recording.
-If you wish to disable this feature, you can pass `OmiseActivity.EXTRA_IS_SECURE` with a value of `false` when starting the following activities: `CreditCardActivity`, `PaymentCreatorActivity`, and `AuthorizingPaymentActivity`.
+**Omise Android SDK** has built-in protection against screenshots and screen recording.
+To turn off this feature, you can pass `OmiseActivity.EXTRA_IS_SECURE` with a value of `false` when starting the following activities: `CreditCardActivity`, `PaymentCreatorActivity`, and `AuthorizingPaymentActivity`.

 ## Contributing